Nice Baby and the Angel

 Nice Baby and the Angel is a 1973 album by American singer-songwriter David Blue.
 It was released by Asylum Records and produced by Graham Nash.
 The album was Blue's second release on Asylum Records.

 History

 Nice Baby and the Angel was recorded in collaboration with Dave Mason, David Lindley, and Glenn Frey.
 The album features backing vocals from Nash and Jennifer Warnes on the track "Lady O' Lady".
 The album is a departure from Blue's folk style with more country, singer-songwriter oriented tracks.

-The album was released in mid-1973, to a lukewarm response.
-It did not chart, neither did one of the singles released: "True to You/Dancing Girl", "Outlaw Man/Troubadour Song", however did manage to reach #94 on the BILLBOARD Hot 100.
-"Outlaw Man" was picked up by Glenn Frey, who introduced it to the Eagles, who included it on their second album, Desperado.
+The album was released in mid-1973 to a mediocre response.
+It did not chart, neither did one of the singles released.
+However, "True to You/Dancing Girl" and "Outlaw Man/Troubadour Song" managed to reach #94 on the BILLBOARD Hot 100.
+"Outlaw Man" was picked up by Glenn Frey, who introduced it to the Eagles.
+This led to the band including it on their second album, Desperado.